thennen/counting-molecules/README.md

 ### Installing

-Clone this repository, and run:
+Clone this repository, navigate to said directory, and run:

 ```
-python setup.py install
+pip install .
 ```

 ### Examples